TokamakUI/Tokamak/README.md

 iOS with full support for accessibility, auto layout and native navigation gestures.

 * **Easy to use one-way data binding**: tired of `didSet`, delegates, notifications or KVO?
-Component's UI is automatically updated based on state changes.
+UI components automatically update in response to state changes.

 * **Clean composable architecture**: components can be passed to other components as children with an established API focused on code reuse.
 You can